The problem with old bungalows…

 After planning the layout and ordering the custom tile, it was demo and rebuild time.
 The client chose to go with Kerdi for the waterproofing.
 That would ensure this tile install would be the very last that the house would ever need.

-These slideshow pics describe the install process pretty well:
+These pics illustrate the install process pretty well: